Law of Chile: Civil Code

 The Civil Code of the Republic of Chile is the work of the Chilean-Venezuelan jurist and legislator Andrés Bello.
-After several years of individual work (though officially presented as the work of multiple Congress commissions), Congress passed the Civil Code into law on 14 December 1855, and came into force on 1 January 1857.
-The Code has kept in force since then though it has been the object of numerous alterations.
+After several years of individual work (though officially presented as the work of multiple Congressional commissions), Congress passed the Civil Code into law on December 14, 1855, and it came into force on January 1, 1857.
+The code has remained in force since then, though it has undergone numerous amendments.

-The main modernisations the code has undergone have affected family law and the law of successions.
-On one hand, these reforms have introduced more equal relations between men and women and, on the other, they have eliminated discriminations between children born from married couples and those born extramaritally.
+The main modernizations the code has undergone have affected family law and the law of successions.
+On the one hand, these reforms have introduced more equal relations between men and women.
+On the other hand, they have eliminated discrimination between children born from married couples and those born extramaritally.

 Being part of the civil law tradition, there is no obedience to precedent in Chilean law.
-Nevertheless, judgments of a higher court can be appealed to the Supreme Court based in the erroneous application of the law, thus being able to deliver uniform decisions in controversial matters of law.
+Nevertheless, judgments of a higher court can be appealed to the Supreme Court based on the erroneous application of the law, thus being able to deliver uniform decisions in controversial matters of law.
 See Judiciary of Chile.

 Commerce

-Though the Commerce Code of 1868 was the main source of business law, nowadays the legislation is widely spread in many legislative bodies.
+Though the Commerce Code of 1868 was the primary source of business law, legislation is now widely distributed among many legislative bodies.

-For instance, both the Civil Code and the Commerce Code deal with the basic matters of enterprises, but corporations and limited liability enterprises have a statute of its own.
+For instance, both the Civil Code and the Commerce Code address basic matters of enterprises, but corporations and limited liability enterprises have their own statutes.

-Recently the law of bankruptcy has been incorporated in the Commerce Code, in a process of re-codification.
+Recently, the law of bankruptcy has been incorporated into the Commerce Code as part of a process of re-codification.

 Matters such as banking and the stock exchange are strongly regulated by government agencies and therefore are subject to public scrutiny.
 Recently, these agencies have fined important executives for insider trading.